Data has become a power source for businesses to create more targeted campaigns, generate more leads, and show ads to users.

 It reflects that users’ data and their privacy can easily be compromised.

-But, the California Consumer Privacy Right is going to change that.
+But, the California Consumer Privacy Right will change that.
 It's a data privacy law that gives consumers rights and control over their personal information.

 This guide will answer these questions.

-The California Consumer Privacy Act (CCPA) is a state regulation passed to strengthen California residents’ privacy rights and give them more control over their personal information (PI) collected by businesses.
+The California Consumer Privacy Act (CCPA) is a state regulation passed to strengthen California consumers’ privacy rights and give them more control over their personal information (PI) collected by businesses.
 It aims to reduce data breaches by regulating businesses and refining data transparency.

 The act went into effect on January 1, 2020, applying to a wide range of businesses obligating them to comply with the CCPA regulations.

-Enforcing body of CCPA: The Attorney General for the State of California and private litigants are the governing body of CCPA.
+Enforcing body of CCPA: The California Attorney General and private litigants are the governing body of CCPA.
 They have the right to impose fines if any business fails to comply with the CPPA regulation.

 Around 629,000 Californians signed, making it qualified for the November 2018 ballot.
-The legislators enforced CCPA on January 1, 2020, making it the first state privacy protection law in the US.
+The legislators enforced CCPA on January 1, 2020, making it the US's first state privacy protection law.